 What is long-term care?

-Long-term care is a high level of care provided by trained medical staff, such as registered nurses and physical, speech or occupational therapists.
-It benefits patients who need frequent or round-the-clock care due to a chronic condition.
+Long-term care is a high level of skilled nursing provided by trained medical staff, such as registered nurses and physical, speech or occupational therapists.
+Unlike assisted living, skilled nursing in a long-term care community is intended for seniors who need frequent or round-the-clock care due to a chronic condition.
 Wound care, IV (intravenous) therapy, regular injections, and monitoring of vital signs and medical equipment are all examples of skilled care that’s part of long-term health care.

 When is long-term care needed?